Secretariat

 Before joining the GFF, Cicely worked with Results for Development where she led a portfolio of work focused on the integration of private sector in government stewarded mixed health systems; provided technical assistance to countries for health financing reform, including around strategic purchasing, benefit package design, and costing; and acted as a technical facilitator of the Joint Learning Network for UHC primary health care Initiative.

-She also worked with the government of Nigeria for six years, where she supported government’s effort to revitalize primary health care (PHC) service delivery using innovative approaches, including performance-based financing (PBF) and direct facility financing (DFF).
+Before joining the GFF, she worked with the World Bank from 2019, supporting the design, implementation, and monitoring of World Bank/GFF co-financed health and multisectoral projects.
+She also served with the government of Nigeria for six years, contributing to efforts to revitalize primary health care through innovative approaches, including performance-based financing and direct facility financing.

-Shufang has managed and built strong partnerships with leading academic institutions, think tanks, as well as technical and funding partners in global health.
-She has served on multiple expert panels and advisory committees on sustainable development, health system reform, national strategic planning, global health costing, and resource allocation modeling.
+Shufang worked for United Nations, served on multiple expert panels and advisory committees on global health, and has managed and built strong partnerships with leading academic institutions, think tanks, as well as technical and funding partners in global health.

-She earned a master’s degree in environmental economics from Duke University and doctorate in health economics from Harvard University.
+She holds a master’s degree in environmental economics from Duke University and a doctorate in health economics from Harvard University.